Fire Pits & Fire Places

 Apart from being used for cooking and heating, some property owners decide to install an outdoor fireplace just as a decorative element, which allows them to enjoy a crackling fire while entertaining their friends and guests in the backyard.
 Keep in mind that some municipalities may prohibit purely decorative fireplaces.
 Building codes will vary from place to place, and you should find out if there are any restrictions you should take into account when planning your outdoor fireplace.

 If there are burn bans in your area, gas fueled appliances may be allowed and operated since they have a controlled flame.
 Also, there may be some communities that will have covenants in the homeowners bylaws which do not allow smoke fires.
-Simply consult the Professionals at Probuilt Patio Enclosures.
+Simply consult the Professionals at Probuilt Pool & Patio.
 You can count on us for an honest advice and up-to-date information.

 Pre-made fire pits are the most common type of fire pits and can be purchased from a store.
 These are commonly made of metal, pre-cast concrete and a combination of stone and metal tables.
 They are usually powered by propane, natural gas or bio-ethanol.
 Another common type of pit is wood burning fire pitthat is made of metal but under increasing scrutiny due to CO2 emissions and fire bans.
 Propane and natural gas burners in these sort of prefabricated pits are certified under CE (European), CSA (Canadian) and ANSI (American) standards.
 Uncertified and unregulated fire pit burners are increasingly being inspected by regulatory authorities and being denied permits.